awsdocs/aws-toolkit-eclipse-user-guide/doc_source/setup-credentials.rst

 resources for development and for release/publication.

-Separate sets of AWS credentials are stored as :emphasis:`profiles` within the shared AWS credentials file described in :ref:`how_to_add_creds`.
+Separate sets of AWS credentials are stored as :emphasis:`profiles` within the shared AWS credentials file described in :ref:`add-access-keys`.
 All of the configured profiles can be seen in the drop-down box at the top of the AWS Toolkit Preferences Global Configuration screen, labeled :guilabel:`Default Profile`.